kaushiks5499/Deep-Neural-Networks-for-Estimating-the-m-Height-of-Analog-Error-Correcting-Codes/README.md

 ## Approach

-**1. Dataset generation.** Training labels were generated using an LP-based algorithm (based on Jiang, "Analog Error-Correcting Codes: Designs and Analysis," *IEEE Trans.
-Information Theory*, 2024) that computes the exact m-height for a given generator matrix.
+**1. Dataset generation.** Training labels were generated using an LP-based algorithm (based on Jiang, "Analog Error-Correcting Codes: Designs and Analysis" — see [Reference](#reference) below) that computes the exact m-height for a given generator matrix.
 Datasets of up to ~915,000 labeled samples were generated per `(n, k, m)` configuration, split 70/15/15 into train/validation/test sets.

 **2. Baseline regression models.** A dense neural network was trained per configuration to directly regress the m-height value.